 Biology

-Activism can be linked to stress, adrenaline, and long-term health impacts.
+Advocacy work can be linked to stress, adrenaline, and long-term health impacts.
 Repeated protest participation or exposure to social injustice can activate the body’s fight-or-flight system.
 Chronic activism-related stress has been studied in relation to burnout, trauma, and resilience, especially among marginalized groups.

 Psychology

-Activism often stems from a sense of moral outrage, empathy, or identity-based motivation.
+Social change work often stems from a sense of moral outrage, empathy, or identity-based motivation.
 Psychological research explores how agency, community belonging, and collective efficacy contribute to activist behavior.
 Burnout, trauma, and hope are recurring themes in the psychology of long-term engagement.

 Sociology